BreezeWorks/nodejs-bower-grunt-runtime/README.md

 This image assumes that your application:

 * has a file named [package.json](https://www.npmjs.org/doc/json.html) listing its dependencies.
-* has a file named [bower.json](http://bower.io/docs/creating-packages/) listing its dependencies.
+* has a file named [bower.json](http://bower.io/docs/creating-packages/) listing any client dependencies.
-* uses a file named [.bowerrc](http://bower.io/docs/config/#bowerrc-specification) to configure bower.
+* has a file named [.bowerrc](http://bower.io/docs/config/#bowerrc-specification), used to configure bower.
-* has a file named [Gruntfile.js](http://gruntjs.com/sample-gruntfile) registering `build` task.
+* has a file named [Gruntfile.js](http://gruntjs.com/sample-gruntfile) that registers a `build` task.
 * builds to a `dist` folder with a `package.json` file that should be installed with `npm install --production`.
-* has a file named `server.js` as the entrypoint script or define in package.json the attribute: `"scripts": {"start": "node <entrypoint_script_js>"}`
+* has a file named `server.js` as the entrypoint script or defines a `start` script in package.json: `"scripts": {"start": "node <entrypoint_script_js>"}`
 * uses `process.env.NODE_ENV` to determine `production` environment.
 * listens on port `8080`

-When building your application docker image, `ONBUILD` triggers install NPM module dependencies of your application using `npm install`.
+When building your application docker image, `ONBUILD` triggers NPM to install your application's dependencies.

 * **Step 1**: Create a Dockerfile in your `Node.js` application directory with the following content: